-We have considerable experience of churches completing these processes.
-We can help you understand your survey results, and if you want, help you identify steps that your church can take together to improve where you are weakest.
-We can put you in touch with others in similar situations to yours, so you can learn from what has, or hasn't, worked well for others.
+Each mentor has experience of leading churches through the process.
+They can help you understand your survey results, and if you want, help you identify steps that your church can take together to improve where you are weak.
+They can put you in touch with others in similar situations to yours, so you can learn from what has, or hasn't, worked well for others.